Genus Ochreriades

 Flower preferences

-Ochreriades fasciatus appears to be strictly oligolectic on Lamiaceae.
+Ochreriades fasciatus is strictly oligolectic on Lamiaceae (Rozen et al., 2015).
+Among the Lamiaceae, Ballota undulata and Moluccella laevis are the preferred or even exclusive pollen hosts.
 In contrast to many bee species that regularly exploit Lamiaceae for pollen, the females of O. fasciatus lack specialized bristles on their face to remove pollen from the nototribic anthers of Lamiaceae (see Müller, 1996).
-Instead, pollen-collecting females of O. fasciatus climb the upper lip of Ballota undulata until the head is beyond the upper lip and pick up the pollen directly into the abdominal scopa by rapidly seesawing the underside of the abdomen against the anthers (S. Bangerter, C. Praz and C. Sedivy, personal observation).
+Instead, pollen-collecting females of O. fasciatus climb the upper lip of Ballota undulata until the head is beyond the upper lip and pick up the pollen directly into the abdominal scopa by rapidly seesawing the underside of the abdomen against the anthers (Rozen et al., 2015).
 The same method of collecting pollen is known from Protosmia (Nanosmia) minutula at flowers of Teucrium montanum (Müller, 1996).

 Species accounts